UppASD/UppASD-manual/content/output.rst

 **projavs.simid.out** is written of the ``do_proj_avrg`` flag is switched on.
 Prints out the same thermodynamic averages printed in ``averages.simid.out``, but projected to each atom type sublattice.
 The format is also identical to ``averages.simid.out``, except for the addition of a column indicating the sublattice.

-**restart.simid.out}** the magnetic configuration of the system at a specific point in time.
+**restart.simid.out** the magnetic configuration of the system at a specific point in time.
 Can be used as input when the ``initmag`` flag is set to 4.

 **trajectory.simid.out** the trajectory as a function of time step for an individual magnetic moment on format